 Figure 23.
 Satellite dish with the omni-directional antenna

 Step 14: Now attach the satellite dish mast to a block of wood and point it to a WiFi access point to receive better signal.
+See Figure 24 for some inspiration with leftover wood pieces.

 Other Uses besides WiFi